IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 You can check the status of Cloudant’s `_replicator` database at any time, by using the Dashboard or the API.

-If replication has failed,
+If replication failed,
 for example if the authentication credentials were invalid, then the error state is recorded in the `_replicator` document.
 In addition,
 the Cloudant account's `/_active_tasks` endpoint can be used to see replication work as it progresses.
 More details are available [here](../api/active_tasks.html).

-_Example of monitoring a replication process, using HTTP:_
+_Example of using HTTP to monitor a replication process:_

 ```http
 GET /_replicator/weekly_backup HTTP/1.1